ln-komandur/linux-utils/Dictation support.md

     with open(path_to_cookie, "w", encoding="utf-8") as fh:
 PermissionError: [Errno 13] Permission denied: '/tmp/nerd-dictation.cookie'
 ```
-it means the `/tmp/nerd-dictation.cookie` file is owned by another user, most likely a non super user because of playing around with it from their login
+it is most likely because the `/tmp/nerd-dictation.cookie` file is owned by another user, most likely a non super user because of playing from their login

 `ls -l /tmp/nerd-dictation.cookie` #Check who owns this file